National Museum of the United States Air Force: Other exhibits and attractions

 For an additional fee, guests can view aviation- and space-oriented films in a large format theater interspersed primarily with other documentaries.
 In 2013, the Air Force Museum Theater was upgraded from IMAX to digital 3D.
 The renovation included a new stage, theater seats, and a new theater screen to support a broader range of programming—including educational presentations, live broadcasts and expanded documentary choices.
 It also included a 7.1 surround-sound system, audio devices for the hearing or visually impaired, and personal closed captioning systems.

-The National Museum of the U.S. Air Force completed a multi-phase, long-term expansion plan.
-The Air Force Museum Foundation recently supported a major capital construction program that expanded the museum to the current 1 million square feet of exhibit space with the addition of the fourth building that now houses the Space Gallery, Presidential Aircraft Gallery and Global Reach Gallery.
-This new fourth building opened to the public on 8 June 2016.
-With the addition of new space, more than 70 aircraft that were in storage have been put back on display, such as the XB-70 Valkyrie.
-The Presidential Aircraft collection is also back on site, having been moved to an outside location for some time.

-The new building's construction was entirely funded via private donations from several different sources.